beginner1010/fleet/README.md

   - C++ Compiler: g++ or visual studio C++, support C++11 standard.

 Our code includes the file CMakeLists.txt for program build, please use the following steps to compile and build to generate executable program:
-  - In the source code folder, type “cmake CMakeLists.txt”.
+  - In the main folder of this repo, type “cmake .” (twice).
-  - Run “make”, there will generate executable program named ”stream_bfly”.
+  - Run “make”, there will generate executable program named ”fleet”.
-  - Run “./stream_bfly [option]” to start, where option is the algorithm name.
-For example, use command “./stream_bfly Fleet1” to run the Fleet1 algorithm.
+  - Run “./fleet [option]” to start, where option is the algorithm name.
+For example, use command “./fleet Fleet1” to run the Fleet1 algorithm.
 Please refer main.cpp for all the algorithm names.

 <h3> Parameter Settings </h3>
 Our program provides a user-friendly way to interactively input the parameters.
-After execute the “stream_bfly” command, please check the printed messages to type in the parameters.
+After execute the “fleet” command, please check the printed messages to type in the parameters.
 The parameter γ is the sub-sampling probability – please refer to the paper for the impact of this parameter.
 A good value for this parameter is 0.75.
 The parameter M is the reservoir size – please refer to the experiments section of the paper to get an idea of the ranges of M that lead to good relative errors for the datasets that we have used.